Who Was Mark Twain?

 Marriage to Olivia Langdon

-However, Mark Twain worried about being a Westerner.
-In those years, the country's cultural life was dictated by an Eastern establishment centered in New York City and Boston—a straight-laced, Victorian, moneyed group that cowed Twain.
+However, Twain worried about being a Westerner.
+In those years, the country's cultural life was dictated by an Eastern establishment centered in New York City and Boston — a straight-laced, Victorian, moneyed group that cowed Twain.

 "An indisputable and almost overwhelming sense of inferiority bounced around his psyche," wrote scholar Hamlin Hill, noting that these feelings were competing with his aggressiveness and vanity.
 Twain's fervent wish was to get rich, support his mother, rise socially and receive what he called "the respectful regard of a high Eastern civilization."